Thelukepet/course/index.md

 ## Completing and Evaluating Assignments

-In this course, we use *Github for education* to hand in **brief** reports (say, *blogs*) about the practical work.
+In this course, we use *Github for education* to hand in **brief** reports (like a blog post) about the results of the practical work.
 Standard git functionality serves perfectly for carrying out peer review, and keeping track of modifications in response to feedback.

-Refer to [assignment 1](assignments/A1a-blogging.html) for more details.
+Refer to [assignment 1a](assignments/A1a-blogging.html) for more details about the blogging framework.

+## Development environment

+To reduce the source of errors in setting up compute infrastructure, I decided to try Docker for the course.

+Refer to [assignment 1b](assignments/A1b-docker.html) to get to know Docker and install Spark Notebook, that we will use this week's practical assignment for learning Spark.

-## Schedule
+## Assignments Schedule

-February 26th: Setup
+###February 26th: Setup

+Completing the first assignment is not evaluated.
+However, I expect that every student will be able to create their assignment reports in Markdown and have these converted to HTML at their github page, and know how to start Spark Notebook on their hardware of choice (be it a laptop, their home computer or a PC in HG 00.023).

+Instructions (assignments A1a and A1b):

 * [Assignment 1a](assignments/A1a-blogging.html)
 * [Assignment 1b](assignments/A1b-docker.html)